Shopify/polaris/polaris.shopify.com/content/components/checkbox.md

 examples:
   - fileName: checkbox-default.tsx
     title: Default
     description: Use in forms to toggle the state of something on or off.
-Default checkboxes can appear in two states: selected and disabled, or unselected.
+Default checkboxes can appear as selected and disabled, or unselected.
 ---

 # Checkbox